top of page

 4. If you want to document the biodiversity of Tiger Mountain:

-Please contribute to our iNaturalist project by submitting species on iNaturalist while hiking on Tiger Mountain.
+Please contribute to our iNaturalist project by photo documenting species while hiking on Tiger Mountain.
 Documenting the biodiversity of this area will help us conserve it!
-Consider organizing a hike with friends to document Tiger Mountain's species.
+Consider organizing a hike with friends to document Tiger Mountain's diverse array of plant species.

 Tiger Mountain Overview Map